-Melanin is the brown pigment that produces the various shades and colors of human skin.
+Melanin is the pigment that produces the various shades and colors of human skin, hair, and eyes.
 Coloration (pigmentation) is determined by the amount of melanin in the skin.
 Without melanin, the skin would be pale white with shades of pink caused by blood flow through the skin.
 Fair-skinned people produce very little melanin, darker-skinned people produce moderate amounts, and very dark-skinned people produce the most.
-People with albinism have little or no melanin and thus their skin appears white or pale pink.
+People with albinism Albinism Albinism is a rare hereditary disorder in which little or none of the skin pigment melanin is formed.
+The skin, hair, and eyes, or sometimes just the eyes, are affected.
+Typically, the hair... read more have little or no melanin and thus their skin appears white or pale pink.
 Usually, melanin is fairly evenly distributed in the skin, but sometimes people have spots or patches of skin with more melanin.
-Examples of such spots include freckles, age spots (lentigines), and melasma.
+Examples of such spots include freckles, age spots (lentigines Lentigines Hyperpigmentation is darkening of skin, most often caused by an abnormally high amount of the skin pigment melanin.
+When exposed to sunlight, specialized skin cells called melanocytes (see Overview... read more ), and melasma Melasma Melasma is dark brown patches of pigmentation that appear on sun-exposed areas of the skin, usually the face.
+Patchy areas of dark color appear on the skin.
+Doctors usually base the diagnosis... read more .

-Melanin is produced by specialized cells (melanocytes) that are scattered among the other cells in the top layer of the skin called the epidermis.
+Melanin is produced by specialized cells (melanocytes) that are scattered among the other cells in the deepest layer of the outer layer of the skin called the basal layer.
 After melanin is produced, it spreads into other nearby skin cells.

 Pigment disorders can be widespread and affect many areas of skin, or they can be localized and affect only certain areas of the skin.
 The pigmentation changes they cause are called